Jonux/jonux.github.io/_posts/2017-11-19-empowering-python-shell.md

 <h3 id="table">2.
 IPython Magic Commands</h3>

 <p>
 Interactive Python Shell provides a few extra key features on top of the basic Python compiler.
-I think the most relevant ones are <code>%magic</code> commands that helps many notorous tasks, such as measuring time of a function, profiling code's performance, and reloading Python objects.
+I think the most relevant ones are <code>%magic</code> commands that helps many frequently needed simple tasks, such as measuring time of a function, profiling code's performance, and reloading Python objects.
 </p>